‘RHOBH’ Star Teddi Mellencamp Shares Before And After Weight Loss Photos On Instagram

-Teddi Mellencamp shared before and after photos of her weight loss on Instagram on Monday, September 9, just one day after she was seen walking the runway during Kyle Richards’ fashion show for her new clothing line, Kyle Richards X Shahida Clayton.
+Teddi Mellencamp shared before-and-after photos of her weight loss on Instagram on Monday, September 9, just one day after she was seen walking the runway during Kyle Richards’ fashion show for her new clothing line, Kyle Richards X Shahida Clayton.

-Following the show, the Real Housewives of Beverly Hills cast member shared an old photo of herself beside a new photo of herself and told fans that while the before and after photos showcased her health journey, it didn’t capture the entire picture when it came to all that she’s accomplished.
+Following the show, the Real Housewives of Beverly Hills cast member shared an old photo of herself beside a new photo of herself and told fans that while the before-and-after photos showcased her health journey, it didn’t capture the entire picture when it came to all that she’s accomplished.

 According to Mellencamp, who works as a trainer and an accountability coach, she and her Go All in by Teddi team have created a program called “Beyond the Before and After” because there is so much that goes into losing weight.
-As she explained, weight loss for Mellencamp meant that she was not only smaller, but that she found confidence to launch a business, deal with her anxiety struggles and become a happier person for herself, and also for her husband, Edwin Arroyave, and their kids.
+As she explained, weight loss for Mellencamp meant that she was not only smaller, but that she found the confidence to launch a business, deal with her anxiety struggles and become a happier person for herself, and also for her husband, Edwin Arroyave, and their kids.

-Mellencamp has accomplished a lot over the past several years and in her after Instagram photo shared on September 9, she was able to flaunt her trip waist, toned arms, and strong legs.
+Mellencamp has accomplished a lot over the past several years and in her “after” Instagram photo shared on September 9, she was able to flaunt her trim waist, toned arms, and strong legs.

 View this post on Instagram